-The insertion of a penile implant is an important step in the treatment of erectile dysfunction.
-However, the success of this procedure depends not only on the surgical procedure itself, but also on the quality of post-operative care.
-The first two weeks following implant placement are crucial to ensure proper healing and avoid complications.
-As a urological surgeon and andrologist in Paris, I’ve put together a detailed guide to help you understand what those first few days are like, and what precautions you need to take.
+Penile implant surgery is an important step in the treatment of erectile dysfunction.
+However, the success of this procedure depends not only on the surgical technique itself, but also on the quality of postoperative care.
+The first fifteen days following the implantation are crucial for ensuring proper healing and preventing complications.
+As a urologist and andrologist in Paris, I offer you a detailed guide to understanding what to expect during these first few days and what precautions to take.

 Introduction: the importance of the first two weeks after penile implant surgery

-Afterpenile implant surgery, the initial recovery period is crucial to the long-term success of the procedure.
-During these first two weeks, healing begins and the body adapts to the presence of the implant.
-Good management of this phase helps to limit pain, inflammation and the risk of infection.
-That’s why it’s essential to strictly follow medical advice to optimize healing.
+After penile implant surgery, the initial recovery period is crucial for the long-term success of the procedure.
+During these first fifteen days, healing begins and the body adapts to the presence of the implant.
+Proper management of this phase helps to minimize pain, inflammation, and the risk of infection.
+Therefore, it is essential to strictly follow medical advice to optimize healing.

 First post-operative week: rest and scar care